pepe302/odin-recipes/README.md

 # odin-recipes
-This is Recipes website for an assignment in The Odin Project
+This is a Recipes website for The Odin Project